career-match/career-match.github.io/index.md

 The company home page is when you logged in as a recruiter.

 ### Admin home page
-The admin home page is when you looed in as an admin.
+The admin home page is when you logged in as an admin.

 ### Student profile page
-The student profile page is page presented to the user with list of the profiles of students.
+The student profile page is a page presented to the user with list of the profiles of students.

 ### Company profile page
-The company profile page e is a page presented to the user with a list of the profiles of the company with descriptions.
+The company profile page is a page presented to the user with a list of the profiles of the company with descriptions.

 ### Browse companies and users by skill, geographic preference
 The page where users can search the companies by skills and geographic preference.